Turnover has plagued local election offices since 2020. One swing state county is trying to recover

 It also serves as a cautionary tale about the perils of a change that has been largely hidden from public view but has transformed the election landscape across the U.S. since the 2020 presidential election: an exodus of local election directors and their staff.

 Election offices have been understaffed for years.
-But 2020 was a tipping point, with all the pandemic-related challenges before the presidential vote and the hostility afterward driven by false claims of a stolen election.
+But 2020 was a tipping point, with all the pandemic-related challenges before the presidential vote and the hostility afterward stemming from false claims of a stolen election.

 In Pennsylvania, officials estimate 40 of the state's 67 county election offices have new directors or deputy directors since 2020.
 The turnover is even more stark in other presidential swing states.
 In Nevada, election directors in 11 of 17 counties will be overseeing their first presidential election next year, while in Arizona at least 12 of 15 counties have lost at least one top election official.